Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

 An intuitive explanation is that the unstable manifold of a cycle in $\F_\a$, which would normally have real codimension one boundary, has codimension two boundary due to the $S^1$-action, and can therefore be viewed as a cycle in $Y$.
 More generally, taking suitable unions of stable manifolds $U_\a$ of the $\F_\a$, the cohomology admits a filtration by subspaces \cite{AtB83}, the {\AB} filtration, arising from ordering the summands of \eqref{EqnFrankelIntro} essentially by the $H$-values of the $\F_\a$.
 We may assume $Y$ is connected, so only one summand $H^*(\F_\a)$ in \eqref{EqnFrankelIntro} has $\mu_{\a}=0$: the one containing the unit $1\in H^0(Y)$, and it is $\F_{\min} =\min H$.
 It will be convenient to pick \eqref{Equation intro moment map} so that $\min H=0$ (by adding a constant to $H$), thus $H\geq 0$ on $Y$.

-The main goal of this paper is to construct a filtration $\Fil^{\Fi}_{\lambda}$ by ideals on quantum cohomology $QH^*(Y)$, ordered by $\lambda\in \R\cup \{\infty\}$.
-We remark that there is an on-going interest in Algebraic Geometry in constructing filtrations on the cohomology of such spaces, for example Higgs moduli admit the ``$P=W$'' perverse filtration, \cite{de2012topology,hausel2022p,maulik2022p}, and we will compare it with ours in \cite{RZ2}.
-Our construction instead relies on Floer theory: symplectic cohomology $SH^*(Y,\Fi)$, whose chain level generators are loosely the $S^1$-orbits; and its positive version $SH^*_+(Y,\Fi)$, which ignores the constant $S^1$-orbits in $\F$.
-We anticipate the big picture that relates them:
+One goal of this paper is to construct a filtration $\Fil^{\Fi}_{\lambda}$ by ideals on quantum cohomology $QH^*(Y)$, ordered by $\lambda\in \R\cup \{\infty\}$.
+There is an on-going interest in Algebraic Geometry in filtrations on cohomology for such spaces, for example Higgs moduli admit the ``$P=W$'' perverse filtration \cite{de2012topology,hausel2022p,maulik2022p} which we compare with ours in \cite{RZ2}.
+Our construction relies on Floer theory: symplectic cohomology $SH^*(Y,\Fi)$, whose chain level generators are loosely $S^1$-orbits; and its positive version $SH^*_+(Y,\Fi)$ which ignores constant $S^1$-orbits in $\F$.
+We anticipate the big picture relating them:

 \begin{thm}\!\!\!\footnote{The technical assumption, needed for Floer theory and to make sense of $QH^*(Y)$, is that $Y$ satisfies a certain weak+ monotonicity property (\cref{Rmk technical symplectic assumptions on Y}).
 This includes for example all non-compact Calabi-Yau and non-compact Fano $Y$.} The canonical algebra homomorphism $c^*:QH^*(Y)\to SH^*(Y,\Fi)$ is surjective, equal to localisation at a Gromov--Witten invariant $Q_{\Fi}\in QH^{2\mu}(Y),$ where $\mu$ is the Maslov index of $\Fi$,